-When it comes to smart homes and digital door locks in particular, people are sometimes sceptical about the security aspect.
-This is understandable – after all, it’s about granting access to your own home.
+The highest security standards are rightfully expected of smart home devices and especially of digital door locks – after all, it’s about granting access to your own home.
 That’s why we at Nuki have defined the security of our products and our software as one of our three guiding principles:

 We have compiled the most important information and questions about smart lock and smart home security for you here.
 If you can’t find a topic you’re looking for, we look forward to receiving your feedback on our social media platforms or via email.